How To Get Rid of Dandruff on Dogs

 Want to learn more about products that reduce dandruff?
 Check out the best shampoos for your dog’s skin conditions.

-Expert input for this story provided by Dr. Christine Cain, BS, DVM, DACVD, associate professor of dermatology at the University of Pennsylvania School of Veterinary Medicine in Philadelphia.
+Expert input for this story provided by Christine Cain, BS, DVM, DACVD, associate professor of dermatology at the University of Pennsylvania School of Veterinary Medicine in Philadelphia.

 Share: